DbToolsBundle/pack-fr-fr/README.md

 This pack provides:

-* `fr-fr:address`: Same as `address` from core but with a sample of 500 dumb french addresses
+* `fr-fr.address`: Same as address from core but with a sample of 500 dumb french addresses
-* `fr-fr:firstname`: Anonymize with a random french first names from a sample of ~500 items
+* `fr-fr.firstname`: Anonymize with a random french first names from a sample of ~500 items
-* `fr-fr:lastname`: Anonymize with a random french last names from a sample of ~500 items
+* `fr-fr.lastname`: Anonymize with a random french last names from a sample of ~500 items
-* `fr-fr:phone`: Anonymize french telephone numbers, options are:
+* `fr-fr.phone`: Anonymize french telephone numbers, (only option is `mode`: `mobile` or `landline`
-    * "mode": can be "mobile" or "landline"

 ## Installation